 Be aware of players with poor disciplinary records.
 Know who’s playing where.
 And most of all, don’t pick players based purely on reputation or their points from last season, or you could get your fingers burnt.

 This is perhaps the hardest one to stick to, but to stand any chance of succeeding at Fantasy Football you really do need to invest some time before each gameweek to make sure you rotate players depending on their opponents, transfer out players that are injured or out of form, and get hold of any players that have hit a purple patch before their values skyrocket too much.

-Remember folks, Fantasy Football isn’t just for August, it’s for life.
+Remember folks, Fantasy Football is for life, not just for August.